 Located on the shore of Belleville Lake, Horizon Park is home to the Belleville War Memorial and features a picnic pavilion, arbor, benches and tables, restrooms, lake access and wonderful lake views.
 The Horizon Park Waterfront offers a lakeside boardwalk, courtesy boat docks and ADA acccessible canoe/kayak launch.
 A favorite activity of area residents is watching the sun set over the lake at Horizon Park.

-At the foot of the to the Belleville Bridge, Doane's Landing is a community gathering place for individual quiet time and for fun events offering lakefront vistas.
+At the foot of the Belleville Bridge, Doane's Landing is a community gathering place for individual quiet time and for fun events offering lakefront vistas.

 Contact the Belleville City Clerk at 734-697-9323 x 7010 about renting Victory Station.

 A City park located on 8 acres at the intersection of Savage Road and Sheldon, Village Park is adjacent to the Victoria Commons subdivision.
 It features an ADA accessible children's playground, walking trails, basketball courts, a children's playground, and sand volleyball courts.
 A striking feature of Village Park are three large ponds and surrounding trails; the main path around the large pond was paved and made ADA accessible in 2010.

 Belleville High School is located within the City of Belleville on 34.7 acres of land.
 Included on this land are three ball diamonds, a football field with bleachers and lights, a track, and eight community tennis courts which were funded by city organizations.

 South Middle School has an area of about 29 acres.
 The school has a gym, football field, ball diamonds, and a soccer field that can be reserved by community organizations.
 This facility includes nearly five acres of dense woods and a ready-made nature study area.

 Edgemont Elementary School is on an 8.3 acre plot with a playground, soccer field, and gymnasium which are used for neighborhood activities.
 This area provides recreation opportunities and open space for surrounding residential neighborhoods